CathalMullan/cathal.dev/articles/about-me.md

 Hi, I'm Cathal Mullan, a Software Engineer.

-My interests include Rust, Python and Nix.
+My interests include Rust, Python, AWS, Postgres, Terraform and Nix.

 This site will likely cover these topics in time, but for now it's a work in progress.